AndroMap33/World-Clock/README.md

 ####ABOUT US

-We are group of passioate programmers who have just steped into the world of android developement.
+We are group of passionate programmers who have just steped into the world of android developement.
 We aspire to create Android
 Applications to make this world a better place to live and ofcourse , to get rich :D

 ####ABOUT World-clock

 This is the first project of team AndroMap designated to test our skills in Android .
 As name suggests , it shows time of list of countries .
-Basic idea for the App was to be used by Co-orporate people who have need to know time of different countire relative to own country.
+Basic idea for the App was to be used by Co-orporate people who have need to know time of different countries relative to their own country.

 ####HOW TO USE